Operation Round Up in EQUS Communities:

 Members Helping Members:

-In being dedicated to the communities we serve, EQUS is also committed to helping our members.
-As part of EQUS’ "Members helping Members" initiative, a portion of the funds collected through Operation Round Up are used to support members who may find themselves facing economic hardship or in financial distress.
+EQUS is also committed to helping our members.
+As part of EQUS’ "Members Helping Members" initiative, a portion of the funds collected through Operation Round Up are used to support members who may find themselves facing economic hardship or in financial distress.

 CONGRATULATIONS TO THE FOLLOWING RECIPIENTS: